 Your kids took the epinephrine like a champ!!
 Any child who takes an epinephrine shot took it like a champ and should be celebrated like one.
 Tell your child how brave and amazing they were and how proud you are (even the teens and young adults).
 Some kids will point out how they screamed and cried.
 I like to say: “Of course you did.
 We all cry and scream when we are in pain!
 That doesn’t mean you weren’t a real champion.”

-6. Talk about what happen with your child
+6. Talk about what happened with your child

 7. Be ready for your own emotional reaction in the days after an anaphylactic reaction